-Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-Also required is 90 credits in chemistry.
+A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.

-a total appraisal of quantity and quality of previous university studies; and
+an overall appraisal of previous university studies; and

-a statement of purpose (1 page).
+a statement of purpose.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
 Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.